-The play was a smash in Chicago, but its charms feel a little stretched as it makes its Broadway debut, writes THR's David Rooney.
+David Henry Hwang's culture-clash comedy was a smash in Chicago, but the play's charms feel a little stretched in its Broadway debut.

 NEW YORK -- David Korins’ ingenious set for Chinglish is a marvel of constant reinvention.
 Its twin turntables spin as panels glide into place and pieces lock seamlessly together to create a series of distinct spaces that have the sterility of business hotels, conference rooms and executive eateries the world over but enough Sino-specific detail to be clear about where we are.
 The problem is that not everything in David Henry Hwang’s mildly entertaining comedy is as fluid or dynamic as the scene changes.

 Directed with brisk dispatch by Leigh Silverman, the production premiered at Chicago’s Goodman Theater early this summer and was rushed to Broadway on the strength of ecstatic reviews that called it Hwang’s best work since M. Butterfly.
 But one more draft and some further trimming of its two-hour running time might have been beneficial.

 There’s no doubt that the play is timely.
 It takes a wry view of Chinese-American business dealings in which the traditional roles have been reversed, making the U.S. the economically lame underdog and China the industrial superpower with fat wads of cash.
 “The greatest pool of untapped consumers history has ever known,” is how Hwang’s lead character puts it.
 But audiences expecting major new insights into the unbridgeable gap in cultural understanding between East and West may be disappointed.